 Are You Getting Enough Rest and Relaxation?

-Giving your body the appropriate time to rest and relax is crucial for staying well balanced making better health choices.
+Giving your body the appropriate time to rest and relax is crucial for staying well balanced and making better health choices.

 Of course, getting enough rest and relaxation shouldn’t be something that stresses you out!
 Start with a few small steps.